 Unless your piano has a built-in metronome, your student will struggle to play their scales and pieces in the right tempo.
 The metronome is an extremely important tool to help pianists develop their rhythmic skills.
 In addition to this, playing to a metronome teaches your student to listen to more than just themselves; it will increase their musical awareness, which in turn improves them as a performer overall.
 Allow your student to practise their scales and pieces with a metronome until they can play to the speed without it.
-We've included a couple of great metronomes below.
-We highly recommend either of them!
+Check out our Tiger Classic Metronomes, now available in our store here.

 Chances are, you have entered your student into a piano exam already.
 If that is the case, the exam board you are registered with will be able to sell you the scale books needed for your student’s exam.
 If your student is not yet at the stage of being ready for an exam, there are still plenty of great resources available.
 ABRSM offers a Scales, Broken Chords and Arpeggios workbook, which you can find below.

 Every lesson needs some fun in it, right?
 It’s also important that your lessons have some variation in order to keep your student on their toes.
-Our brand-new All About Arpeggios Cheat Sheet encompasses both fun & variation.
-It’s highly interactive, making it the perfect mid-lesson task for your student.
-The cheat sheet includes:
+We have a range of cheat sheets that encompass both fun & variation.
+They are highly interactive, making them the perfect mid-lesson task for your student.
+Download yours here.